NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Command Undead.md

 * * *
 You grasp the animating force within an undead creature and bend it to your will.

-If the next action you use is to cast [[Spells/Harm|Harm]] targeting one undead creature, you transform the effects of that _harm_ spell.
+If the next action you use is to cast [[Harm|Harm]] targeting one undead creature, you transform the effects of that _harm_ spell.

 Instead of harm's normal effects, the target becomes controlled by you if its level is equal to or lower than your level - 3.
 It can attempt a Will saving throw to resist being controlled by you.